 The Old Kheer Shop operates out of a house where, Madhubala, one of Indian cinema’s most loved actresses, was born.

 Although the owners of Old Kheer Shop don’t have any affiliation with the legendary actress, their soft, smooth, and creamy kheer is in a league of its own.

-The menu comprises of only kheer, made in limited quantity every day.
+The menu comprises only kheer, made in limited quantities every day.
 Once over, you have to wait till the next day to have your share of this sweet obsession.